 I recently celebrated my fifty-fifth trip around the sun.
-Things ache sometimes – my neck, back, and hips, especially when I get up in the morning – and my heart, for what I've lost and for what lies ahead.
 I’m forever taking my glasses off and putting them on again to accommodate the annoying vision changes that come with age, along with too much time in front of computer screens.
-And I notice I’m not as adept at multi-tasking as I once was.
-But, truthfully, I don’t resonate much with the idea of midlife as a crisis.
+I’m not as adept at multi-tasking as I once was but, still I don’t resonate with the notion of midlife as a crisis.
+Until I hit my head, that is.

-As if testing my new level of awareness, the universe sent me a pop quiz a few weeks ago: I fainted at work and hit my head when my desk broke my fall.
-A blow to the head is both a literal and metaphorical wake-up call for me.
-The last time it happened, a car accident left me with both a serious concussion and an awareness that my well-being depended on my waking up and removing myself from an emotionally abusive relationship.
+I fainted at work, which resulted in a literal and metaphorical blow to the head.
+The last time it happened, a car accident left me with both a serious concussion and a conclusion that it was time to remove myself from an emotionally abusive relationship.
 What was I overlooking this time, I wondered?

-I live alone, so for the next several nights I slept with my phone.
-I asked a neighborhood friend to sleep with hers nearby, too.
-And before going to bed that first night, I posted medicine instructions for my cats and put a load of delicates in the washing machine.
-In case I croaked in the night I didn’t want my son or my friends to be stuck with dirty underwear or sick cats.
-These are the kinds of thoughts one has when reading and re-reading a long list of scary symptoms.
-And when one lives alone.
-And when one worries about heartbreak as an inherited trait.
+Before going to bed that first night, I wrote medicine instructions for my cats and put a load of delicates in the washing machine.
+In case I croaked in the night I didn’t want someone else to be stuck with dirty underwear or sick cats.
+These are the kinds of thoughts one has to consider when living alone and worrying about heartbreak as an inherited trait.